Lobo

 10 years ago - 31-year-old Lobo becomes the guardian of a pod of space dolphins.

-8 years ago - 33-year-old Lobo claims to have died and been rejected by the afterlife, effictively becoming immortal.
+8 years ago - 33-year-old Lobo claims to have died and been rejected by the afterlife, effectively becoming immortal.

 5 years ago - 36-year-old Lobo mistakes Buddy Baker for a target.
 Koriand'r, Adam Strange & Alanna help defend him.

-1 year ago - 40-year-old Lobo is forced into exhile by Lady Styx after his space dolphins are threatened.
+1 year ago - 40-year-old Lobo is forced into exile by Lady Styx after his space dolphins are threatened.